digital-land/digital-land-docker-pipeline-runner/README.md

  4 Your terminal will now be inside the container, keep that terminal running and open one more terminal window so that the second one is not inside the container.

- 5 On the terminal that is not inside the container copy the digital-land-python  folder from inside the container to your local area with:
+ 5 On the terminal that is not inside the container we need to copy 2 folders from inside the container to your local for transparancy, so we can see the virtual env packages and digital-land dir:

     docker cp pr_installation_container:/src/digital-land-python `pwd`/digital-land-python
+    docker cp pr_installation_container:/root/.local/share/virtualenvs/ `pwd`/virtual_envs

 6 Go back to first terminal and exit to bring down the installation container: